|

 The website for this bi-monthly Chinese language design magazine allows downloading of articles from current and past issues. view »

-The monthly magazine’s website posts editor-in-chief Cliff Keys’ editorial along with power design articles, new product information, and industry news.
-Site includes sections on automotive electronics and Green technology. view »
+The monthly magazine's website posts power design articles, new product information, industry news, columns and podcasts.
+One of the columnists here is How2Power.com’s key contributor Kevin Parmenter. view »

 Advanced Thermal Solutions, Inc., an engineering and manufacturing company publishes.this monthly newsletter devoted to thermal management for electronics.
 Newsletter offers information on thermal management design and cooling products. view »